|

 “Hellhound.”

-As if hearing her name, Shellie leapt from the floor below and perched menacingly on the rail I’d leaned against.
-I looked up—her human pupils were gone, replaced by a void of white.
+As if hearing her name, Shellie leapt from the floor below and perched menacingly on the rail I’d been leaning against.

-My heart clogged my throat.
+My tongue clogged in my throat.

-In an uncanny fluidity, she shifted to the floor, mimicking a dog sitting upright and giving me its full attention.
+With an uncanny fluidity, she shifted to the floor, mimicking a dog sitting upright and giving me its full attention.

 When I looked down, her pupils had returned.
 She was gazing up at me with puppy dog eyes.
 Her cute, innocent expression disarmed my fear.

-Is she aware of what she is?
+Is she aware of who she once was—or what she is?

-I moved to the edge of the bed, sat down, placed the book on my lap, and signaled Shellie.
 She stayed low and crawled over, resting against my legs.
 With my free hand, I rubbed her thick, raven-colored hair, probably easing myself more than comforting her.

 I continued reading.